-More than 50 million Americans suffer from allergy issues and the Virginia is home to many of these allergy sufferers.
+More than 50 million Americans suffer from allergy issues and Virginia is home to many of these allergy sufferers.

-Your individual allergy profile is as unique as you are.
+Your allergy profile is as unique as you are.
 Although a sneeze or cough may sound the same, each person’s allergies interact with their body and other health conditions in distinctive ways.
 It is important to seek out medical professionals that will treat you as an individual and take the time to fully understand your allergy issues.

 Let the team of professionals at Virginia Sinus Center walk you through the allergy testing process and get to the root cause of your allergy issues.

 Our board-certified team uses the most advanced allergy testing procedure to ensure accurate results.
 Modern allergy testing types are safe and result in little to no discomfort.
 Various allergies from seasonal to food and medicine allergies may involve a unique allergy testing procedure.
 Our process ensures that your allergy test results are precise and thorough.

 We take the time to review your medical history and ensure that we provide a comprehensive testing plan to address all of your underlying issues.
 It is important to understand the full spectrum of your allergies to put a highly effective treatment plan into action for you.

 Skin prick testing is a familiar screening process that quickly identifies the most common allergies found in your environment.
 Test results will show the presence and severity of your allergic response to allergens that may be found in your home, office, and outdoor spaces.
 These include:

 - Dust mites